qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_shape.rst

 ..............

-The |addArrow| :sup:`Add Arrow` tool is a shortcut to create an arrow-enabled polyline by default and thus has same properties and behavior as a :ref:`polyline node item <layout_node_based_shape_item>`.
+The |addArrow| :sup:`Add Arrow` tool is a shortcut to create an arrow-enabled polyline by default and thus has the same properties and behavior as a :ref:`polyline node item <layout_node_based_shape_item>`.

 Actually, the arrow item can be used to add a simple arrow, for example, to